We all know that Google is the biggest search engine out there, and the top results get more than 67% of all the clicks.

 Let’s say you want people to be able to find your content.
 That means you need to make sure that it’s being indexed by Google, and there is no way around it as it directly impacts your ability to generate traffic.

 There have been horror stories of websites blogging for months on end without ever appearing in search results.
-And a big part of the reason is because their pages were never indexed in the first place!
+And a big part of the reason is that their pages were never indexed in the first place!

 Imagine discovering this after months of toiling away and not understanding why you’re not getting any traffic.
 It would be a nightmare.